-- Report forms are due the 15th of the month following harvest.
+- Report forms are considered late if received after the 15th of the following month.

 - Commercial Reports Website User Setup and Login Instructions

 Why are we being asked to report now?

 Reporting has been required for all other commercial aquatic harvest methods for many years.
 Monthly reporting requirements for commercial fishing activities goes into effect January 1, 2022.
 The reported information will be used by AGFC biologists to better understand and defend continued harvest of these natural resources.